Creamy One Pot Rigatoni Amatriciana

 How to reheat leftovers - reheat in the microwave or in a non-stick pan on the stove.
 Stir often for even heating, and add a splash of water if needed to loosen the sauce.

-Serving suggestion - pair with a light arugula salad, lemony broccolini, and some crusty garlic bread to soak up any extra sauce.
+Serving suggestion - pair with a light arugula salad, Italian-style roasted & marinated veggies, and some crusty garlic bread to soak up any extra sauce.

 Wine selection - for cooking use a dry white wine you enjoy drinking for the best results.
 Pair the dish with a medium-bodied Italian wine like Chianti or Montepulciano.